Lane Motor Museum

 Jeff Lane wants his classic cars to be driven.
 Since 2010, the museum has hosted an annual fundraiser where donors can drive a museum car on a nearby rural route.
 Many of the vehicles are licensed and roadworthy, and the museum's insurance, underwritten by Hagerty, allows for events like the rally.
 It's a fun day for the whole family.

-Aside from motoring around Nashville, the Lane Museum makes appearances at Amelia Island Concours d'Elegance in Jacksonville, Florida, as well as Hilton Head Concours d'Elegance in Hilton Head, SC, and other national shows.
-Other special events include Military Appreciation Week, Toys for Tots Drive, and Day After Thanksgiving Family Fun, where car rides, free basement tours and demonstrations take place.
+Aside from motoring around Nashville, the Lane Museum has made appearances at Amelia Island Concours d'Elegance in Jacksonville, Florida, as well as Hilton Head Concours d'Elegance in Hilton Head, SC, and other national shows.
+Past special events include Military Appreciation Week, Toys for Tots Drive, and Day After Thanksgiving Family Fun, where car rides, free basement tours and demonstrations take place.

 Lane Motor Museum is a non-profit 501c3 organization, with a mission to collect and preserve automotive history for future generations.
 Address is 702 Murfreesboro Pike, Nashville, Tennessee, 37210.
 They can be reached by phone at (615) 742-7445.
 The museum closes each year on New Year's Day, Thanksgiving and Christmas.